Document Scanning and Uploading in Node.js with Express and Jade

 }

-To upload files, we create a upload
+To upload files, we need to automatically create an upload

-file in routes
+file in the routes

 var express = require('express');